 family life was changing dramtically by the 1850s.
 Much of this was being caused by the Industrial Revolutuion began in Britain ) late-18th century).
 By the 1850s industrailization of beginning to affect countries on the Continent and North America.
 This is often vuiewed as a orimarily economic phenomena, but in fact thaere were many sociological implimations.
 These flowed from both the creation of wealth and the concominant urbanization.
 Most Europeans until the 1850s lived in poverty and earned little money.
 Americamns were somewhat better of, although money earnings were often limited.
 The vast wealth created by urbanization changed this.
 There was a huge expansion of the middle class and workets were able to increase their incomes.
 For the first time in history, large nim,bers of people were able to live in relative comfort.
 Rebecca Solonon created a wonderful image of an idealized Victorian family (early-1850s), Affluence meant greater personal security and freedom.
 And it also maeant many people moving from the country to city.
 And young people in the growing cities developed different outlooks than those in rural areas.
 People tended to marry young.
 American girls still tended to marry younger than is the case today, about 16-18 years of age.
 Boys married a little older by which time they were able to obtain steady jobs or employment and weere finally stable.
 While this is the average.
 Young women might marry older, etablished men.
 There was less flirtatious behavior and socializing.
 A courtship might last 8-12 months, but was only possibkle if there was a basic intent to marry.
 After a successful marriage, children followed.
 Life styles varied from country to country.
 Most people still lioved in rural areas.
 This meant that life was simple.
 People grew your own food and spun their own fabric.
 Few people further that 10 miles or so from home.
 Europeans lived in villages.
 Americans lived on family farms, often some distance from town.
 They might go into town perhaps once a month.

 There were shifts in moral attitudes.
 Many brides decided to marry after they became preganant.
 People generally thought this as acceptable as long as the couple married.
 Little shame was attached to premarital pregnancies.
 This began to change in the early-19th centuet with the growth of the middle class.
 With increasing prosperity, families could support unm,arried daughters longer.
 And with the rise of sentimental Victorian domestic ideal, holding womanhood as an example of purity, more strict moral and sexual codes becme accepted.
 In the past courtship in Europe and America began in church or at family celebrations of sme kind.
 Parents often chose the spouses.
 Often the idea of increasing the family’s wealth or landholdings.
 This begam chanding in the 19th century.
 By mid-century many young people began to think that they should marry for persomnal reasons.
 The romantic idea of love was reflected in increasingly sentimental poetry and novels as well as short stories in popular magazines.
-Permission from the parents was, however, still very important,
+Permission from the parents was, however, still very important.
+We are building country pages for 1850s families.
+Right now the largest page is United States.
+We also are working on England, France and Germany.

 Historical treaties often give less attention to the mid 19th century than the more dramatic events at the beginninf and end of the decade.
 In many ways, however, it was in the 1850s that the foundation or our modern age took place.
 The Industrial Revolution had placed enormous power in the hands of Britain and other European powers.
 But in many ways the lives of people in the major non-Western centers (China, India, Japan, and the Ottoman Empire) had not yet significantly impacted by the rise of the West.
 It was in the 1850s that a series of major events dramatically changed this.
 The fact that so many comparable events took place within a single decade is not a fubction of historical change.
 It reflects both the rising power of the West and the reaction of traditional societies impacted by Western expansion.
 In China, the Taiping Rebellion (1850-64) threatened, but did not end the Imperial system.
 It did have deep seated cultural impacts that mortally wounded the Imperial system which had dominated China for milenia..
 In India, the Seapoy Mutiny (1857-58) resulted in the end of already weakened the Mogul Empire and the beginning of the British Raj.
 In Japan, Admiral Perry forced Japan to open its ports (1854).
 The result within a decade was the fall of the Tokogaa Shoganate which had dominated Japan for two centuries.
 To save the Ottoman Empire, European Allies fought the Crimean War (1853-56).
 The impact of these major 1850s events are pervasive, affecting virtually every aspect of life around the world.
 This can be visually observed in clothing.
 Children in non-Western socities during the 1850s with few exceptions wore traditional clothing.
 After the 1850s we begin to see children wearing Western dress.
 At first this was relatively rare, often the children of the elite most in contact with Westerners, but gradually we see more and more children wearing Western clothes.